About the Program

 We feature collaboration and placement with over 200 established partnerships in a variety of local and regional clinical settings.
 Our clinical preceptors are engaged, caring healthcare professionals who provide an invaluable piece of our students’ clinical education.

-The APRN-C program option, which is the one certificate accreditation option available through CCNE, allows students with a master's or doctorate degree in nursing to obtain further education to qualify for FNP certification.
+Both of the APRN postgraduate certificate options (FNP and PMHNP) allow students with a master's degree or doctorate degree in nursing who obtain further education to qualify for certification in the respective APRN specialty.

 Certificate Options and Curriculum Plans